ariboyarsky/ariboyarsky.github.io/_pages/about.md

 I am a Ph.D. student in the [Decision, Risk, and Operations](https://www8.gsb.columbia.edu/faculty-research/divisions/decision-risk-operations) division of [Columbia Business School](https://home.gsb.columbia.edu/).

 My research interests lie broadly at the intersection of theoretical statistics and decision-making.
 In particular, I am interested in studying inference problems that arise in non-standard settings and developing tools that allow for reliable estimation of causal effects.
-To this end, I want to apply tools from statistical learning theory, empirical processes, and stochastic optimization to decision-making problems.
+To this end, I apply tools from learning theory, empirical processes, and stochastic optimization to decision-making problems.

 I am currently working on projects that study the estimation of infinite-dimensional parameters in network models, offline policy evaluation under interference, and firm decisions in models of economic networks.